 Save as soon as you get paid

-Instead of waiting until the end of the month to see what money you have left, make a good habit to move money into a saving account immediately after you get paid.
+Instead of waiting until the end of the month to see what money you have left, make a good habit of moving money into a saving account immediately after you get paid.

-Take advantage of online banking and by tapping a few clicks you will safely transfer money into your savings from the comfort of your own home.
+Take advantage of online banking; by tapping a few clicks, you will safely transfer money into your savings from the comfort of your home.
 If you don’t do online banking, make it a priority to visit the bank and deposit the money as soon as possible.

 Think about that goal that you will achieve.
-Your future house is depending on how responsible you are with your finances.
+Your future house depends on how responsible you are with your finances.

 Move with your parents or in a smaller house/apartment

-A smart move to speed up the process in buying a house is to move back to your parents if you can, or in a smaller house where the rent is minimal.
+A smart move to speed up the process of buying a house is to move back to your parents if you can or to a smaller house where the rent is minimal.

 If you have a full-time job, you probably spend most of the time out anyway.
-Therefore I don’t see why you should live in a large and expensive rented house.
-Minimizing the spendings will have a huge impact when saving for a mortgage deposit.
+Therefore I don’t see why you should live in a large, expensive, rented house.
+Minimizing spending will have a huge impact when saving for a mortgage deposit.

-When deciding to rent a cheaper place, lookout out for small apartments with a pay as you go electric and gas meter.
-Pay as you go electric and gas meters are the cheapest option that will save hundreds a year.
-You know exactly how much you spend each month and is easier to control the bills.
+When deciding to rent a cheaper place, lookout out for small apartments with a pay-as-you-go electric and gas meter.
+Pay-as-you-go electric and gas meters are the cheapest options to save hundreds a year.
+You know exactly how much you spend each month, and it is easier to control the bills.

 Do not tell your friends